wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 ## Comparing branches

 [University of Toronto Libraries](http://www.library.utoronto.ca/) is a large system, with over fifty branches.
-The two biggest are Robarts, for arts, humanities and social sciences, and Gerstein, for science.
+The two biggest are Robarts (holding arts, humanities and social sciences) and Gerstein (science).
 Comparing those two will show how starkly different their holdings are.

 First we'll grep the Robarts and Gerstein holdings from the full list.
 Then we need to make sure `dentograph.R` knows the proper scale of the z-axis to suit these collections.
 The classic `sort | uniq -c | sort -rn` pipeline on Robarts and Gerstein holdings shows us that the highest number of holdings at one call number is just under 10,000 in both branches, and that's what the script has in the version in the repository, so it is set to be used.